 The gears at the front provide large jumps, which effectively change the range of your gears, so that they are more suited to high speed, flat terrain or low-speed climbing.
 The cassette allows you to select your gear more precisely within that range as you modulate your effort.

-You will usually find between one and three chainrings (single, double or triple chainset) and up to 11 sprockets (12 exist too in the form of SRAM Eagle and Campagnolo Record) on the back wheel.
+You will usually find between one and three chainrings (single, double or triple chainset) and up to 11 sprockets (12 exist too in the form of SRAM Eagle and Campagnolo Record, and even 13 with Rotor) on the back wheel.
 That gives you a huge range of gears to choose from.

 There’s also no doubt that derailleurs are relatively exposed and susceptible to damage.
-Having everything nicely packaged away inside your rear wheel lets you breathe that little bit easier.
-During the winter having your gears protected from the elements doesn’t hurt either.
+Having everything nicely packaged away inside your rear wheel lets you breathe that little bit easier, especially during winter, when keeping gears protected from the elements doesn’t hurt.

-There’s lots of hub gears options available, but the most common are available from Shimano, SRAM, Sturmey Archer and the well-known manufacturer, Rohloff.
-With systems ranging from three to 14 gears there’s a wide range of options for whatever terrain you find yourself on.
+With systems ranging from three to 14 gears, there’s a wide range of options for whatever terrain you find yourself on.

 However, the main drawback is weight.
-You’re riding around with a small gearbox inside your hub and that in turn contains a lot of metal parts that adds substantial heft.
+You’re riding around with a small gearbox inside your hub and that in turn contains a lot of metal parts that add substantial heft.

 Do bikes have a gearbox?
 What is a gearbox bike?